-Latest Capability Description Location of Level of Respons- Changes or Future Adoption or Version Date Assessment: Administrati ve and Technical Related to hazard mitigation planning and coordination Capability Entire Town or Selected Areas Effective -ness ibility Progress Since Last Improvements to Capability (2025-2029) Desired or WARNER TECHNICAL SKILLS, TRAINING, AND DRILLS BOS Attendance at Seminars by Town Officials Seminars by NH HSEM, LGC, others attended by Selectmen, Health Officer, Planning Board.
+Latest Capability Description Location of Respons- Changes or Future Adoption or Version Date Assessment: Administrati ve and Technical Related to hazard mitigation planning and coordination Capability Entire Town or Selected Areas Effective -ness ibility Progress Since Last Haz Mit Plan (2019) If none, how was it used?
+Desired or WARNER 1 FECHNICAL SKI LLS, TRAINING, AND DRILLS Oct 2023 BOS Attendance at Seminars by Town Officials Seminars by NH HSEM, LGC, others attended by Selectmen, Health Officer, Planning Board.
 Regularly attend as workshops come up.
-Entire Town High Town Admin Several town officials have attended seminars/workshops on an annual basis.
-EM Emergency Managemen t Training Applicable emergency management training to all town departments and EOC Staff.
+Entire Town High Town Admin Several town officials have attended seminars/ workshops on an annual basis.
+Feb 2024 EM Emergency Managemen t Training Applicable emergency management training to all town departments and EOC Staff.
 Conducted ICS, NIMS, EOC Workshops, and WEBEOC training.
-Entire Town High Emergency Mgt sessions as available thru the Expand trainings to include new EOC staff and Board of Selectman.
+Entire Town High Emergency Mgt Attend training sessions as available thru the State to include on- line courses.
+Expand trainings to include new EOC staff and Board of Selectman.
 Mar 2024 EM Town Wide Drills Work with NHHSEM to facilitate exercises.
 Conducted several exercises in the past, including a table-top exercise and a drill with the Amateur Radio team.
 Entire Town High Emergency Mgt Drills in 2021 Winter Storm T/T exercise, 2023drill with Amateur Radio.
-Publicize the drill more to let the public know that the EM team is conducting drills and exercises. been conducted.
-2023 FD Central NH Haz Mat Team Drills and Training Available through Capital Area Mutual Aid.
+Publicize the drill more to let the public know that the EM team is conducting drills and exercises. been conducted 2023 FD Central NH Haz Mat Team Drills and Training Available through Capital Area Mutual Aid.
 The Warner FD department has trained with the team at the awareness level which coordinates with the hazardous materials team.
-Entire Town High Fire Dept in a Mutual Aid haz mat drill.
+Entire Town High Fire Dept Participated in a Mutual Aid haz mat drill.
 Participate in training with the team and holding Department training on haz materials.
-2023 FD Fire Academy Training Fire Department personnel have undergone required training thru the Fire Academy.
-Entire Town High Fire Dept 2023 Members attended training provided by the Fire Academy.
+2023 FD Fire Academy Training Entire Town High Fire Dept 2023 Members attended training provided by the Fire Academy.
 Members to attend trainings as scheduled and available courses to attend.
-Mar 2024 FD In-Service Training Monthly training held on equipment procedures, water rescue, mass casualty, etc. Dept has 37 volunteers, some are crosstrained for EMS also.
+Mar 2024 FD In-Service Training Monthly training held on equipment procedures, water rescue, mass casualty, etc. Dept has 37 volunteers, some are cross- trained for EMS also.
 Entire Town High Fire Dept 2024 Monthly training on all areas of firefighting.
 In-service training in addition to specialized training at the state fire academy.